lukehsiao/BYU_Bomberman/README.md

         - Remember, unless you absolutely want to change this demo, DO NOT REPROGRAM THE MAKEYMAKEY.
     ● On the software side, no real enhancements can help much.
 Where the real enhancements and creativity can come is on how the actual demo is set up, the cleverness of the controllers, etc.  Spend the effort in making that cool!
-For example, we'd eventually like it to be completely self-contained (i.e. not require another laptop).
-That way, it can be open and set up and allow students to see "inside" the computer.
     ● Clever trick: if you using a sketched circuit, cut a slit in the paper and draw leads to that This way, the clips are hidden from view and out of the way.